Are graduate studies available for this program? No

 Beyond the Classroom

-Opportunities for teaching composition are frequently available via the Stetson Community School of Music.
+Opportunities for teaching composition are typically available via the Stetson University Community School of Music.

-The bachelor of music in composition prepares students for professional careers as composers.
-Options include graduate work in composition, film and game scoring, popular music composition, orchestration and arranging.
-The degree also prepares students for teaching careers, beginning with graduate assistantships at prestigious institutions such as Eastman, Indiana and Yale.
+The music composition program prepares students for professional careers as composers.
+Options include graduate work in composition, film and game scoring, popular music composition, orchestration, and arranging.
+The degree also prepares students for teaching careers, beginning with graduate assistantships at prestigious institutions such as Eastman School of Music, Indiana University and Yale University.